-We develop strategies and narratives for today's and tomorrow's media
+We develop and implement communication strategies and narratives

-We foster and maintain networks, communities and public relation
+We foster networks, handle media and maintain public relations

 Who we are

 Barbara Gallavotti is a biologist and an expert in communicating science through old and new media.
-She likes using words, images, objects or artworks to involve the public, both as consumers or as participants in interactive events.
-Since more than 20 years she works for with the Italian National TV (RAI), where she's an author of the prime-time science broadcast Superquark (RAI1) and Ulisse (RAI3).
-She also realised documentaries, short videos, interactive products and institutional videos for Italian and Swiss institutions.
-Barbara is expert in institutional science communication.
+She likes using words, images, objects, or artworks to involve the public, both as consumers or as participants in interactive events.
+For more than 20 years she works for with the Italian National TV (RAI), where she's an author of the prime-time science broadcast Superquark and Ulisse.
+She also realized documentaries, short videos, interactive products, and institutional videos for Italian and Swiss institutions.
+Barbara is an expert in institutional science communication.

 Martin Boyer is co-founder of both the science communication network noûs and the international cultural event agency Institute of Incoherent Cinematography.
 He is a polyglot scientific writer, art director, documentarist and event organiser.
 Following studies in Biochemistry and Neuroscience at the ETH Zurich, Martin enrolled in New Media Art at the Academy of Fine Arts in Prague.
-Thereafter he gained a transdisciplinary PhD in the History of Pharmacology from Collegium Helveticum, the Institute of Advanced Studies at ETH Zurich and the University of Zurich.
+Thereafter he gained a transdisciplinary PhD in the History of Pharmacology from Collegium Helveticum.